comprna/SUPPA/README.md

 ### **Command and options** ###

 SUPPA will use the psivec file to cluster events according to the PSI values across samples using those events that show significant change in at least one pairwise comparison using the dpsi file.
-To perform the clustering from the *dpsi* and the *psivec* one has to run the following command:
+Two methods are available: DBSCAN and OPTICS.
+Both methods require as input the minimum number of events in a cluster.
+OPTICS also requires as the maximum reachability distance (s), which represents the maximum distance in PSI space of an event to a cluster  To perform the clustering from the *dpsi* and the *psivec* one has to run the following command:

 ```
 suppa.py clusterEvents [options]